 A student who is found responsible for violating any of the following may be subject to the sanction of expulsion, and/or any other sanction authorized by the Board of Governors and/or the Glenville State College Student Conduct Code.
-A sanction of suspension or expulsion imposed by any public college or university in West Virginia may apply to the person sanctioned not only at the institution where the sanction was imposed, but may also be effective at all public colleges and universities in the State.
+A sanction of suspension or expulsion imposed by any public college or university in West Virginia may apply to the person sanctioned not only at the institution where the sanction was imposed but may also be effective at all public colleges and universities in the State.
 The following are considered Level D violations:

 - D1.
-Drugs The manufacture, distribution, sale, use, offer for sale, or possession of drugs or narcotics, or drug paraphernalia in accordance with State statutes or any of the laws of the United States pertaining to a "controlled substance". - D2.
-Actual or threatened sexual assault or harassment This includes, but is not limited to, unwanted sexual touching, making unwelcome sexual advances, or request for sexual favors. - D3.
+Damage to Property Damage, destruction, or defacement of College property or property of any person as a result of a deliberate action or as a result of reckless or imprudent behavior. - D2.
+Theft of Property Theft of College property or possession of stolen College property or property of any person. - D3.
+Disorderly conduct Individual or group behavior that unnecessarily disturbs individuals or groups is prohibited.
+Such conduct includes, but is not limited to, unwelcome physical contact, hazing, and boisterous or threatening conduct which is unreasonable for the area, time, or manner in which it occurs.
+It also includes abusive, obscene, violent, excessively noisy or drunken misbehavior on any College property. - D4.
+Unauthorized presence in or forceful entry into a College facility or College-related premises. - D5.
+Knowingly passing a worthless check or money order in payment of any financial obligation to the College - D6.
+Drugs The manufacture, distribution, sale, use, offer for sale, or possession of drugs or narcotics, or drug paraphernalia in accordance with State statutes or any of the laws of the United States pertaining to a "controlled substance". - D7.
+Door Propping or assisting of an unauthorized entry Exterior doors and stairwell doors of Pickens Hall, Goodwin Hall and Pioneer Village, and other than the main entries, are considered emergency exits and are to remain properly closed at all times. - D8.
+Actual or threatened sexual assault or harassment This includes, but is not limited to, the taking pictures and distribution of sexual pictures and content, unwanted sexual touching, making unwelcome sexual advances, unauthorized taking or request for sexual favors. - D9.
 Possession of Weapons The use or possession of weapons at Glenville State College is strictly prohibited.
-Weapons include, but are not limited to, guns, Airsoft Guns and projectiles, knives, swords, throwing stars, nantchuks, fireworks, and hazardous chemicals.
+Weapons include, but are not limited to, guns, airsoft guns, and projectiles, knives, swords, throwing stars, nunchucks, fireworks, tasers, stun-guns, and hazardous chemicals.